-Please scroll down for details of the Youth, Junior and Beginner bands
+Please scroll down for details of the Youth, Junior Beginner bands and Startup group

 Natalie Jones is currently conducting the starter group and the beginner band.
 She is a year 13 student at Sandbach High School’s Sixth Form College, currently studying English, History and Music.
 She participates in various musical groups with school and has been in the Co-operative bands for 9 years.
 As part of her time with the band she has been able to play at venues such as the Birmingham Symphony Hall and the Royal Albert Hall.
-Natalie is now working towards doing her grade 5 theory and grade 7 flute exams.
-Natalie is aspiring to become a primary teacher and volunteered wheeling at a local primary school; additionally she has been a leader at Brownies and Rainbows for 4 years.
+Natalie is aspiring to become a primary teacher and has been a leader at Brownies and Rainbows for 4 years.
 Natalie says that The Co-operative Wind Bands have significantly increased her confidence and ability whilst simultaneously giving her invaluable experiences and friendships.

 The band at Nantwich Civic Halll

-Jordan hails from Nantwich & attended Sound & District Primary School & then went onto Brine Leas School.
-He then attended South Cheshire College for 2 years studying Music Technology.
+Jordan hails from Nantwich & attended Sound & District Primary School and then went onto Brine Leas School and then attended South Cheshire College studying Music Technology.
 He is currently studying music at Keele University- focusing in areas such as performance, orchestration and music of various cultures.

-Conducting the Junior Band has given me the opportunity to gain confidence & develop my technique.
-In the future I aim to become a secondary school music teacher.
+Conducting the Junior Band has given him the opportunity to gain confidence and develop his technique.

 The co-operative Wind Bands